 A yeast infection, also known as candidiasis, is an infection caused by microscopic fungi or yeast, known as Candida.
 These fungi live on the entire surface of the human body, but in some cases become so numerous that they can cause an infection.
 The infection typically occurs in moist, warm areas of the body, including the mouth or genitals.
-The most common types of yeast infections are found in the vagina, mouth, and throat.
+The most common types of Candida infections are found in the vagina, mouth, and throat.

 Yeast infections in the mouth and throat, also known as thrush, are most frequent amongst infants and the elderly.
 Thrush causes a buildup of thick, white plaque on the tongue, which sometimes resembles milk curds.
 In some cases, the tongue may appear red without the white patches.
-This type of yeast infection is painful, and causes difficultly eating and swallowing.
+This type of Candida infection is painful, and causes difficultly eating and swallowing.

 Vaginal yeast infections can be treated with over the counter medications found in drug stores and pharmacies.
 If the infection lasts for more than one week, or does not improve, it may be necessary to see a doctor for prescription medication.
 Thrush requires a trip to the doctor, and a prescription anti-fungal mouthwash.
 Adults with thrush also have the option of taking anti-fungal lozenges or pills to get rid of the infection.
-For yeast infections that affect the skin or nailbed, creams and lotions prescribed by a doctor are used.
+For Candida infections that affect the skin or nailbed, creams and lotions prescribed by a doctor are used.

 If the proper treatment is administered, most yeast infections can be cleared without any further complications.
 Most vaginal, oral, and skin infections are resolved within two weeks.
-If the patient has a weakened immune system due to disease, the yeast infection may return again or become difficult to treat.
+If the patient has a weakened immune system due to disease, the infection may return again or become difficult to treat.